-Why the Bass Brushing Technique Works
+Why The Bass Brushing Technique Works

 The Right Tool for the Job

 What we have from Dr. Bass’ life are the Bass toothbrush and the Bass brushing technique.

-Instructions for The Bass Brushing Technique
+Instructions For The Bass Brushing Technique

 Your Teeth Will Thank You Too!

-- Many toothbrushes have rough cut bristles (rather than the rounded tip bristles on the Bass brushes) that can scratch enamel and irritate gum tissue.
+- Many toothbrushes have rough cut bristles (rather than the rounded-tip bristles on the Bass brushes) that can scratch enamel and irritate gum tissue.

-- Many name brand toothpastes use hydrated silica as an abrasive which has been shown to etch teeth and damage enamel.
+- Many name-brand toothpastes use hydrated silica as an abrasive which has been shown to etch teeth and damage enamel.

 So, rather than dragging your toothbrush over the surface of the teeth, try out the Bass technique and see how it feels!

-You can watch the instructional video showing the Bass brushing technique below to get a clearer picture of how you should be brushing:
+Watch the instructional video showing the Bass brushing technique below to get a clearer picture of how you should be brushing: